IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/overview.md

 ## Keyboard Navigation

-The `{GridName}`'s keyboard navigation provides a rich variety of keyboard interactions for the user.
+Keyboard navigation of the `{GridName}` provides a rich variety of keyboard interactions for the user.
 It enhances accessibility and allows intuitive navigation through any type of elements inside (cell, row, column header, toolbar, footer, etc.).

 <!-- Angular -->